hazelcast/hazelcast/docs/design/jet/025-jet-job-member-pruning.md

 - each vertex in the DAG may work without an input;
 - DAG does not contain `distributed-broadcast` edges;

-As a pros, using this approach generify member pruning usage for both SQL, Pipeline API; allow usage for any connectors.
+This approach generifies member pruning for SQL, Pipeline API and any connector.
-As a cons, this approach brings high complexity in problem analysis, long development and big list of corner cases, which are discussed in chapter below.
+However, it brings high complexity in problem analysis, long development time and big list of corner cases, which are discussed in the chapter below.

 ##### Lightweight approach